MVVM with Combine Tutorial for iOS

 }

-mimics what you did previously in WeeklyWeatherViewModel
+CurrentWeatherViewModel mimics what you did previously in WeeklyWeatherViewModel:

 - Make

-. - Expose an optional
+CurrentWeatherViewModelconform toObservableObjectandIdentifiable. - Expose an optional

-as the data source. - Transform new values to a
+CurrentWeatherRowViewModelas the data source. - Transform new values to a

 Now, take care of the UI.
-Open CurrentWeatherView.swift and add an initializer at the top of the struct
+Open CurrentWeatherView.swift and add an initializer at the top of the struct:

 @ObservedObject var viewModel: CurrentWeatherViewModel